To create a connection to Couchbase Server you create a

 Couchbase.connect(:node_list => ['<host>:8091', '<host>:8091', 'example.net'])

-After your initial connection with Couchbase Server, you will not need to reattempt server connection using an explicit list of node URLs.
+After your initial connection with Couchbase Server, you will not need to reattempt server connection using an explicit list of node URLs after rebalance or node failure.
 After this initial connection, your Couchbase client will receive cluster information with all nodes available for connection.
-After rebalance and failover, if a Couchbase client object still exists, it will receive updated cluster information with updated node URLs.
+After rebalance and failover, if a client instance still exists, it will get updated cluster information with updated node URLs.